-Last year, on Martin Luther King Day, it was me.
-My personal partner and I attended the MLK Now event at The Riverside Church, where Dr. King gave his famous speech against the Vietnam War–exactly one year before he was assassinated.
-(This was especially significant to us this year because we have been watching Ken Burns and Lynn Novick’s The Vietnam War film series and are pretty uncomfortable about some of the details we were not taught in school.)
-I expected and wanted messages of unity among the races, as that is what I know Dr. King to promote to a large extent.
-I might have also needed those messages.
+On Martin Luther King Day 2018, it was me.
+I attended the MLK Now event at The Riverside Church, where Dr. King gave his famous speech against the Vietnam War–exactly one year before he was assassinated.
+I expected messages of unity among the races.
+That is what I knew Dr. King to promote.
+I might have also wanted and needed those messages.